-Online counseling programs provide students the opportunity to learn at home on their own time.
-Online counseling degree students are able to manage their further education while still supporting their family and pursuing professional opportunities.
+Online counseling programs provide students the opportunity to learn at home in their own time.
+Online counseling degree students can manage their further education while still supporting their family and pursuing professional opportunities.

 7. Virtual Skills

 While engaged in an online program, students will enhance their virtual skills.
-It is no surprise that technology is becoming more of an integrated part in our education systems.
+It is no surprise that technology is becoming more of an integrated part of our education systems.